Simplifying the Network with Semantic Tagging

 - Interface Labels—the ability to label interfaces differently than the configured interface descriptions on the device

 - WAN Interfaces—specifies which interfaces are at the WAN edge of your network.
 This is the most significant tag that can be configured in LiveNX as it enables specialized aggregations and visualizations to solve WAN problems.

 - Site IP Mappings—associates internal IP Address ranges with a site.
 This provides the ability to report and visualize site-to-site traffic.

 - Site Geo Location—associates a site with a specific location for mapping capabilities

 - Data Center—specifies whether this particular site is a Data Center

 - Device and Interface Tags—the ability to create your own tags as you see fit to group devices or interfaces together.
 For example, you could tag all of your key LAN Aggregation interfaces.

 Here’s an example of how Semantic Tagging configurations are communicated through LiveNX’s user interface:

-Here’s an additional example of LiveNX’s reports and topology visualizations, which utilize Semantic Tagging:
+Here’s an additional example of LiveNX’s reports and topology visualizations: